 Emma co-edited Poetry & Audience magazine whilst a student at Leeds University.
 She later co-founded & co-hosted the popular Open Mic Poetry events at Quay Arts on the Isle of Wight.
 She has lived and worked overseas in China, Mexico, Spain (and on the Isle of Wight!) and for shorter periods in India, South-east Asia and the USA.
 In the mid-nineties she lived and worked for a few months at Tinker's Bubble low impact community in Somerset.

-Emma teaches academic writing and creative writing in universities and in the community.
+She teaches academic writing and creative writing in universities, in the community, and online.